mobizt/Firebase-ESP32/src/README.md

-#### Set binary data from file stores on SD card to the defined database path if defined database path's ETag matched the ETag value
+#### Set binary data from file stores on SD card/Flash memory to the defined database path if defined database path's ETag matched the ETag value

 param **`dataObj`** - Firebase Data Object to hold data and instances.

+@param **`storageType`** - Type of storage to read file data, StorageType::SPIFS or StorageType::SD.

 param **`path`** - Target database path which binary data from file will be set.